 The Enterprise crew used a tricorder, a device about the size of a paperback book, to look for information on flora, fauna, and other facts about the worlds they visited.
 Today, we have smartphones in our pockets that can access the internet and provide information on the temperature in Moscow, the best way to cook chicken, and the latest stock prices with the touch of a fingertip.

 The world of science fiction often presages the world of science fact.
 Technology continues to grow and advance rapidly, and soon we will see many innovations make their way from the confines of the laboratories and think tanks to the desks of companies worldwide.
 It’s a great time to explore business systems and the many ways in which technology can enhance them.

 Business Systems from IWI Consulting Group

 IWI Consulting Group is a Canadian-based company that helps match effective business systems with companies to enhance their productivity, workflow, and more.
-Software such as Sage X3, Sage 300 ERP, Sage CRM, and other Sage products enhance productivity for manufacturers and industries producing a wide range of goods.
+Software such as Sage EM (formerly known as Sage X3), Sage 300cloud (formerly known as Sage 300), Sage CRM, and other Sage products enhance productivity for manufacturers and industries producing a wide range of goods.
 For more information on our business systems and services, contact us today.